dolthub/doltclusterctl/README.md

 1. Removes routing of traffic to the current primary.
 2. Makes the current primary assume role standby.
 3. Makes a different chosen standby server assume role primary.
-4. Strats routing traffic to the new primary.
+4. Starts routing traffic to the new primary.

+For a cluster with more than one standby, a useful option is `-min-caughtup-standbys N`, which can be given to `gracefulfailover`.
+In that case, `gracefulfailover` will succeed as long as at least `N` standbys can be caught up.
+The standby which gets promoted to `primary` will be one of the standbys which was successfully caught up.

 `promotestandby` is more aggressive in its behavior.
 Without causing the existing primary to assume role standby, it makes a server in the cluster which